 Spectrum - Mrs. Knoph- email@example.com - Spectrum is student-created, student-selected, student-edited, and student-produced Literary Arts Magazine.
 It incorporates various writing genres and many artistic styles.

 Yoga Club -Mrs. Abler- firstname.lastname@example.org - Yoga Club meets once or twice a month to explore different types of yoga and practice poses.
 No experience is needed and all levels of experience are welcome.
 Yoga Club is fortunate to have equipment available for all who participate.
 New members are welcome at any time throughout the year.
-Get updates on yoga club by joining @ableryoga on Remind!
+Get updates on the yoga club by joining @ableryoga on Remind!

 Activity Letter Information

 Students may receive an Activity Letter for their participation in non-athletic, co-curricular activities, clubs and organizations.
 Sponsors of these groups may assign credits to qualified students in their activity according to the Activity Credit Allocation Sheet.
 A maximum of four (4) points may be given to a student per club or activity per semester.
 A maximum of six (6) points may be given to a student in student government (Class Council, Senate).
 The sponsors submit this information to the Activities Director by the middle of December and/or by the middle of May.
 It is the responsibility of the sponsor to assign activity credits.

 Students who accumulate 50 activity credits in a variety of co-curricular activities, clubs, or organizations are eligible for an Activity Letter.
 Active involvement in student activities must span a minimum of a two-year period.
 Club team members (Figure Skating, Hockey, Dance) are eligible for an Activity Letter after a minimum of two-years active participation.

 Students will receive their letter by the end of the semester it is awarded.
 If you have any questions, please call the Director of Student Activities, Nancy Thursam at 734-744-2660, ext.
 48715.